By Mike Ianiri, Equinox

 So, what can you do to protect yourself when travelling and needing to access hotel and other public WiFi spots?

 Tethering via your mobile

 Public WiFi networks are rarely secure and often used by hackers to gather data they shouldn’t.
 We recommend, wherever possible, to connect to the internet via your mobile phone.
-Use your data allowance, and the security built into your phone, instead of a public network.
+Use this data allowance, and the security built into your phone, instead of a public network.
 Mobile data is becoming cheaper and cheaper:

 - Vodafone has a 20Gb data SIM only contract for £20 per month

 - O2 is selling 32Gb of data for £26 per month